Understanding grammar vs syntax will help you create strong, effective writing. Learn how these grammar concepts work together.

 These two terms are often used interchangeably, but they represent different branches of linguistics.

-However, they work hand-in-hand to ensure the English language easier to understand.
+However, they work hand-in-hand to ensure the English language is easier to understand.

 Studying their differences will serve as building blocks on your path to becoming a better writer.
 So learn the rules of grammar vs syntax…. before you break them.